valbok/QtAVPlayer/README.md

 9. HW accelerations:

-   * VA-API decoding for Linux: DRM with EGL or X11 with GLX.
+   * VA-API for Linux: DRM with EGL or X11 with GLX.
+   * VDPAU for Linux.
    * Video Toolbox for macOS and iOS.
    * D3D11 for Windows.
    * MediaCodec for Android.